tarunnsingh/Instagram-Bot/README.md

 8. Following is the description of functions.

 ## Bot Functions:
-The functions of the bot are pretty state forward till now.
+The functions of the bot are pretty straight-forward till now.
 This bot uses **selenium** to automate Google Chrome to perform it's tasks.
 The functions include:
 1. List of Followers
 2. List of Following
 3. List of Unfollowing